EMPLOYMENT-BASED PERMANENT RESIDENCE

 establish a new office.
 To qualify, the individual must have been working for a

 qualifying organization abroad for one continuous year within the three years

 immediately preceding their admission to the U.S.; and must continue employment in

 the U.S. under the same capacity as abroad.

 The great benefit of the L visa is that the transferee may apply for and obtain his/her lawful permanent residency (green card) through his/her continued employment with the U.S. company.

-Spouses and children under the age of 21 years may accompany the L-1 visa holder employee to the U.S. under the L-2 visa category.
-As dependents of the L-1 visa holder, the spouse may obtain work authorization once in the U.S. and children can remain in the U.S. legally and study.
+Spouses and unmarried children under the age of 21 years may accompany the L-1 visa holder employee to the U.S. under the L-2 visa category, which allows the spouse to obtain work authorization and the children to live and study in the U.S.

 E-1 Treaty Trader Visa is available to a foreign national if the following applies:

-- The individual or the business has the nationality of a treaty country
+- The individual is the nationality of a treaty country

 - The person is the principal trader, a manager or executive, or an essential employee